Skip to Content

 It all happens in 2 minutes.
 “And then we send them on their way,” says Emma Jackson with a smile, as if she’s just described something as mundane as unloading a dishwasher.

 That’s because Jackson is not afraid of sharks.
 She’s fascinated by them – and, more importantly, she’s trained to handle them safely.
 The 2023 Capstone Scholar alumna and 2021 NOAA Hollings scholar has been preparing for field work like this since she enrolled at the University of South Carolina.
-Jackson, who earned her degree from USC in marine science, is now a biological sciences Ph.D. candidate at Florida State University, pursuing her passion for elasmobranchs: the family that includes sharks, rays and sawfish.
+Jackson, who earned her degree from USC in marine science, is now a biological sciences Ph.D. student at Florida State University, pursuing her passion for elasmobranchs: the subclass that includes sharks, rays and sawfish.

 Casting a wide net